freerangerstudios/infinivim/README.md

 # Infinivim

-A highly peronal, opinionated neovim configuration.
+A highly personal, opinionated neovim configuration.
 Far from complete.